lukso-network/docs/docs/learn/expert-guides/key-manager/execute-relay-transactions.md

 ## Sign the Transaction

-After all transaction parameters have been defined you can continue to sign the transaction message from the controller key of the Universal Profile.
+After all transaction parameters have been defined, you can continue to sign the transaction message from the controller key of the Universal Profile.

 :::tip Additional Resources